 ABBYY Timeline assumes the existence of an event log where each event refers to a case, an activity, and a point in time.
 An event log can be seen as a collection of cases and a case can be seen as a trace/sequence of events.

 Event data may come from a wide variety of sources:

 In addition to the mandatory columns, the file can contain any number of additional columns which will be used as dimensional attributes.
-Users will be able to filter by these fields, group and break down by them, or use them as additional information when analyzing the processes.
+You can filter by these fields, group and break down by them, or use them as additional information when analyzing the processes.